Sea Snake Envenomation Medication

 Epinephrine (Epi-Pen, Adrenaline)

-DOC for the treatment of anaphylactoid reactions and should be considered as pretreatment before giving antivenom.
-Has alpha-agonist effects that include increased peripheral vascular resistance, reversed peripheral vasodilatation, systemic hypotension, and vascular permeability.
-Beta-agonist effects include bronchodilatation, chronotropic cardiac activity, and positive inotropic effects.
+Epinephrine is the drug of choice for the treatment of anaphylactoid reactions and should be considered as pretreatment before giving antivenom.
+It has alpha-agonist effects that include increased peripheral vascular resistance, reversed peripheral vasodilatation, systemic hypotension, and vascular permeability.
+Its beta-agonist effects include bronchodilatation, chronotropic cardiac activity, and positive inotropic effects.

 Corticosteroids